kitnil/awesome/README.md

 ## Go

+- [gotestsum](https://github.com/gotestyourself/gotestsum) - `go test` runner with output optimized for humans, JUnit XML for CI integration, and a summary of the test results.
 - [g-fu](https://github.com/codr7/g-fu) - Lisp to Go
 - [prealloc](https://github.com/alexkohler/prealloc) - prealloc is a Go static analysis tool to find slice declarations that could potentially be preallocated.
 - [revive](https://github.com/mgechev/revive) - 🔥 ~6x faster, stricter, configurable, extensible, and beautiful drop-in replacement for golint.